Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 |10 |  5,586,229| [-1>3+2<3]

-In first place comes the loop `[-<<<<<<<<<<+>>>>>>>>>]` (the annotation above is in compressed format), the "add cell to another" operation, running for 32 million of times!
+In first place comes the loop `[-<<<<<<<<<<+>>>>>>>>>]` (the annotation above is in compressed format), the "add cell to another" operation, running 32 million of times!
 In fact, positions 3, 6, 7, 8 and 10 are also the same operation.
 Position 2 is the "clear cell operation" (`[-]`), and position 4, 5 and 9 is the "duplicate cell" (`[->>>+>+<<<<]`).